 Spring at Smallhythe Place

 In its spring glory, there is a lot to discover at Smallhythe Place.
-The carpet of daffodils and bluebells are a colourful backdrop to our blossoming gardens and newly installed exhibitions.
+The carpet of primroses and bluebells are a colourful backdrop to our blossoming gardens and newly installed exhibitions.

 Wander through the orchards towards a sea of floral vibrancy and hear the garden buzzing with wildlife.
 Spring bulbs are surfacing around the ponds and pale pink and white apple blossom litter the grounds.